New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Preliminaries

+For the BSC, the only difference is that the Euclidean distance should be replaced with Hamming distance.

 However, traversing all candidate sequences $M'$ results in an exponential increase in complexity.
 The serial coding structure of Spinal codes determines that Spinal codes are a type of tree code.
-As a result, the bubble decoding proposed in \cite{ref7} can be applied to decrease the decoding complexity.
-Instead of searching the entire decoding tree, the bubble decoder calculates the $Cost$ for the nodes at each layer and sort them to retain only $B$ best candidate nodes with the lowest cost at each layer.
-The reserved nodes then expand $B\cdot 2^{k}$ child nodes related to the $B$ nodes at the next layer.
-It repeats until the bubble decoder ends up with a list of $B$ messages at the last layer, from which the best one is selected as the decoding output.
+As a result, the bubble decoding algorithm proposed in \cite{Spinalcodes} can be applied to decrease the decoding complexity.
+Instead of searching the entire decoding tree, a bubble decoder calculates the cost $C_\lambda$ for the nodes at each layer and sorts them to retain only the $B$ best candidate nodes with the lowest cost at each layer.
+The reserved nodes are then expanded to $B2^{k}$ child nodes.
+This repeats until the bubble decoder ends up with a list of $B$ messages at the last layer, from which the best one is selected as the decoding output.
 The cost at each layer can be calculated as:

-where $layer$ denotes the currently expanded number of layers.
+where $\lambda$ denotes the currently expanded number of layers.